 The Core (Retirement Investing): This is the real wealth-building engine.

 - Employer Match: If your employer offers matching contributions to a retirement plan, contribute enough to get the full match.
-It’s literally free money—a 100% return on your investment.
-(Note: Availability varies by country and employer—check what’s offered where you work.)
+It’s literally free money, a 100% return on your investment.
+(Note: Availability varies by country and employer.
+Check what’s offered where you work.

 - Keep it Simple: You don’t need to be a stock-picking genius.
 Start with low-cost, broadly diversified Index Funds or ETFs.
 Something that tracks a major market index (like the S&P 500, FTSE All-World, or a global stock index) is perfect for beginners.

 Investing involves risk, and you can lose money.
 Never invest money you’ll need in the short term (less than 5 years).
 Past performance doesn’t guarantee future results.
-Consider consulting with a financial advisor before making major investment decisions.

 - Automate Everything: Set up automatic transfers from your checking account to your investment accounts every single payday.
 Consistency beats timing the market, every time.
 Set it and forget it.